GlushkovV/Resume_GlushkovVV/readme_ENG.md

 06.2018 - Present, remote work
 **Huawei Technologies Co., Ltd.**
 - Position: Leading design engineer.
 - Responsibilities: Verification and analysis of technical solutions, preparation of a list of equipment for the installation of Huawei telecommunications equipment.
-Volume work Estimation for the making orders.
+Volume work Estimation for making orders.
 Task list Coordination with the customer and subcontractors.
 - Achievements:
 > - December 2021, the Month Star award was given for contribution to the development and support of the MicroWave project for the Beeline customer.
 > - Samara government region acknowledgment was given in 2020 for conscientious duties performance, high professionalism and contribution to the information development technologies and telecommunications in the Samara region.
-> - The Huawei "War Hero" award was provided by the Huawei in 2019 as the best employee of the Site Integration department for optimizing business processes and attracting additional revenue of over 10 million rubles from the customer.
+> - The award, signed by the Vice President of the Eurasia region Huawei company, was given in 2019 as the best employee of the Site Integration department for optimizing business processes and attracting additional revenue of over 10 million rubles (170 000$) for the first half of the year.

 05.2017 – 06.2018 Samara, Russia
 **PJSС VimpelCom (Beeline, VEON Holding).**